Frontier-Makerspace/Vibe-XR-101/README.md

 - Physical outputs (3D printing)

 This is not a slide-only course.
-This is **worldbuilding with intent**, using tools that actually ship.
+This is **worldbuilding with intent**, where AI assists *thinking, exploration, iteration, and integration* — not just generation.

+You will learn how to:
+- Ask better questions of your tools
+- Let AI reason about real projects, not toy examples
+- Move fluidly between geometry, engines, web, and hardware

 ---

 ## Core Philosophy

 We believe:

-- AI should *accelerate* creative intent, not replace it
+- AI should *accelerate creative intent*, not replace it
+- A copilot is most useful when it understands **context**
 - Toolchains should be composable, inspectable, and hackable
 - Builders learn fastest by shipping small, real things
-- Modern 3D workflows now converge across games, XR, web, and physical fabrication
+- Modern 3D workflows now converge across games, XR, web, and fabrication

+Throughout the course, **Cline is treated as a first-class collaborator**:

+- You’ll use the **Cline CLI** to explore and modify projects
+- You’ll use **MCP Servers** to let Cline reason about Unreal, Blender, and more
+- You’ll see how AI can assist with:
+  - Exploration (“what’s in this project?”)
+  - Debugging (“why isn’t this working?”)
+  - Iteration (“what’s the next step?”)
+  - Integration (“how do these tools connect?”)

 You will:
 - Generate assets with AI
 - Modify and understand them
 - Route them into engines, browsers, and printers
 - Build interactive and physical experiences
-- Learn how the tools actually fit together
+- Learn how the tools actually fit together — with Cline helping along the way

 ---